HL7-DaVinci/CDS-Library/CQLCookbook.md

   Max(ObsList O return NullSafeToQuantity(cast O.value as Quantity))
 ```

 Define statements in CQL can be used to query specific information.
-Since most statements in DRLS prepopulation files come under the the `context Patient` declaration, these statements are typically used to pull specific information from a patient's electronic health record (EHR).
+Since most statements in DRLS prepopulation files come under the `context Patient` declaration, these statements are typically used to pull specific information from a patient's electronic health record (EHR).
 Declaration statements come in two forms: queries and functions.

 #### 'Query' Statements
 Define statements in CQL begin with the header: